UPDATE: The Divine Mercy Chaplet prayer ring is now available in Spanish!

 So I created this prayer ring so that the “beads” and prayers would all be in the same place.
 The prayers are in the order that they are said — just turn to the next prayer card on the ring and you have the next prayer!
 The different shapes and sizes of prayer cards make it easy to turn to the next prayer.

-1. Print the prayer ring prayers: Print it in color on white cardstock (PDF – print in color) or print with black ink on white cardstock (and let your children color it) (PDF – ready to color).
-There is also the option to print it on colored cardstock (PDF – print on colored cardstock).
+Option #3: print on colored cardstock.
 (In this option, when there is room on the page, I put more than one copy of the prayer.
 This makes it easy to make copies for a class with less wasted paper.)

 When I teach about the chaplet, I like to leave time to pray the chaplet so they learn how the prayer ring works.
 To color and cut out the prayer ring takes a lot of time.
 Printing the prayer ring in color is not an option for me because the parish copier does not print in color.
 So, I buy lots of bright colors of cardstock to print the prayer ring on!
 This makes the prayer ring bright and colorful and still leaves time for us to pray the chaplet.